MicrosoftDocs/windows-powershell-docs/docset/windows/netsecurity/Get-NetFirewallRule.md

 - StaticServiceStore: This read-only store contains all the service restrictions that ship with Windows Server 2012.
 Optional and product-dependent features are considered part of Windows Server 2012 for the purposes of WFAS.
 - ConfigurableServiceStore: This read-write store contains all the service restrictions that are added for third-party services.
-These are stored in the registry under HKLM:\SYSTEM\CurrentControlSet\Services\SharedAccess\Parameters\FirewallPolicy\RestrictedServices\AppIso\FirewallRules and aren't accessible with Get-NetFirewallRule.
-The default value is PersistentStore.
-The Set-NetFirewallRule cmdlet cannot be used to add an object to a policy store.
-An object can only be added to a policy store at creation time with the Copy-NetFirewallRule or with the New-NetFirewallRule cmdlet.
+In addition, network isolation rules that are created for Windows Store application containers are stored in the registry under **HKLM:\SYSTEM\CurrentControlSet\Services\SharedAccess\Parameters\FirewallPolicy\RestrictedServices\AppIso\FirewallRules** and aren't accessible with **Get-NetFirewallRule**.The default value is PersistentStore.
+The **Set-NetFirewallRule** cmdlet cannot be used to add an object to a policy store.An object can only be added to a policy store at creation time with the **Copy-NetFirewallRule** or with the **New-NetFirewallRule** cmdlet.

 ```yaml
 Type: String